grammers/ros-arrowhead-f-adapter/README.md

 > rostopic echo temperature_subscriber

 #### RUN all
-To run all nods and open a `tmux` window with the fore topics echoing, run `./deploy_system.sh`.
+To run all nods and open a `tmux` window with the four topics echoing, run `./deploy_system.sh`.
 To install `tmux` run `sudo apt install tmux`.
 The appearing window will have fore columns.